Marketing Real Estate to Flip

 Sale By Owner Vs. Realtor

 Selling a house yourself may save you money on a realtor, but it may not.
 Make sure you know what you are getting into before making the decision to sell it on your own.
-Think about what’s involved in selling a house.
+Think about what’s involved in developing an extensive real estate marketing plan.
 You need to consider the following:

 - Knowing the local market and comparable home values